George H. W. Bush Facts

 When his service was complete, Bush continued with his academic plans and attended Yale University, graduating in 1948 with a Bachelor of Arts degree in Economics.
 Having already married, he moved with his family to West Texas and entered the oil business, in which he thrived.
 By the time he was 40, Bush owned his own company and was a millionaire.

-Also Check Out → Harry Truman Facts
+Also Check Out → Lyndon Johnson Facts

 Initially far less successful in politics than in business, Bush’s public career struggled out of the gate.
 While he did enjoy a successful bid for a seat in the House of Representatives, Bush suffered several defeats in his attempts to be elected to the Senate, despite encouragement and a ringing endorsement in one such run from then-President Richard Nixon.
 Over time, however, Bush would rise to be Ambassador to the United Nations, Chairman of the Republican National Committee, and Director of Central Intelligence.